Marvy247/Marvy247/README.md

 💼 Exploring smart contracts, DeFi protocols, and decentralized governance

-♟️ Fun fact: I play chess and enjoy diving into story-driven video games
+🎮 Fun: When I'm not writing or reading code, I'm on my Playstation Console.

-📬 Reach me at: MarvellousDVD@gmail.com
+📬 Reach me at: marvellousdvd@gmail.com